Wilson-ZheLin/Algorithm-Community-Network-SpringBoot/README.md

 # Algorithm-Community-Network-SpringBoot

-This project is a sophisticated algorithm communication network platform, developed with the SpringBoot framework and SSM, integrating various functional plugins.
+This project is a sophisticated algorithm communication network platform, developed with the SpringBoot framework and SSM.
 It is specifically engineered to offer exceptional throughput, security, and responsive user experiences.
-Advanced features like Kafka for system notifications and a multi-level caching system combining Caffeine and Redis ensure the platform can handle extremely high volumes of data and user interactions with minimal latency.

 ### Technology Stack:
 * **Framework & Architecture:** SpringBoot, Spring, Spring MVC